Nannbenda: Plot

 The next day, Shankar confronts them, while they were going to the bus stand to send Sathya to Thanjavur.
-He says that Ramya had seized his beloved Scorpio car, as he had not paid his installments to the bank, so he had planned to assassinate Ramya that night.
+He says that Ramya had seized his beloved Scorpio car, as he had not paid his instalments to the bank, so he had planned to assassinate Ramya that night.
 Shankar thinks that Sathya and Sivakozhundhu had known his plans, knowingly hit him, and sent him in a lorry.
 Shankar chases the two to a local park.
 When he comes to kill them, Sathya and Sivakozhundhu punch him, and he falls upside down.
 When they rotate him, they are shocked to see a knife in his heart and that he had died.
 The public witnesses this and complains to the police that Sathya and Sivakozhundhu had killed Shankar.

 The inspector in-charge of this case is Sathya's and Sivakozhundhu's old childhood friend Thangadurai, who unfortunately does not help them.
 He wants to seek revenge against them as they had humiliated him when the three of them were in school.
 He comes to them in prison and informs them that he had found the real murderer but will not say it to the judge, until they sentence the two of them to life imprisonment or death.
 That night, Sathya and Sivakozhundhu escape prison so that they could murder Thangadurai for doing this to them.
 On their way, Sathya goes to Ramya's hostel to meet her for one last time.
 Ramya says that she had used the surveillance camera in the park and given it to Thangadurai, who found out that "Baby" Kumar, Shankar's enemy, had thrown the knife from a distance when he was falling down.
 Thangadurai thanked Ramya and had said that whatever it might be, but Sathya and Sivakozhundhu are his friends and he would release them as soon as possible.
 However, Thangadurai had mockingly cheated the two so that they would be restless that whole night.

 Afraid of what would happen if they are not in prison that morning, Sathya and Sivakozhundhu search the outlet from where they had escaped, but they could not find it.
 After losing hopes, they find two other prisoners escaping from that route.
 Instead of going inside the tunnel that they had come from, the two chase the other two prisoners and hand them over to the police, excusing themselves, saying that they had gone through the tunnel only to catch those two prisoners.
 They are then successfully released from prison the next morning, and Kumar is arrested for murdering Shankar.